 Who cares what the weather is doing out there.
 You can make smokey, tender, juicy, meaty Instant Pot Baby Back Ribs indoors, in any weather, in about an hour!

-Put a trivet in the inner pot of your IP.
-Add the water or juice, liquid smoke, and ACV to the inner pot.
-Press the Sauté button to start warming up the water.
+Put a trivet in the inner liner pot of your pot.
+Add the water or juice, liquid smoke, and ACV to the inner liner pot.

 Lay out the rack of ribs, meaty side down, on a baking sheet.
 Remove the thin membrane (also called silver skin, if it's still on there) by grasping it with your bare hands, or a paper towel, and pulling down the length of the rack.
 It should come off pretty easily.